watson-developer-cloud/botkit-middleware/README.md

 ### Hearing intents

-The Watson middleware also provides a `hears()` middleware provides a mechanism to developers to fire handler functions based on the most likely intent of the user.
+The Watson middleware also includes a `hears()` middleware which provides a mechanism to developers to fire handler functions based on the most likely intent of the user.
 This allows a developer to create handler functions for specific intents in addition to using the data provided by Watson to power the conversation.